esper-io/dev-docs/docs/home/console.md

 The best way to get the exact package name of an in-ROM app is to use an Android Debug Bridge (ADB) command to retrieve the names of all the packages.

-Physically connect to the device using a USB cable and authorize ADB usage on the device by going to Device > Settings.
+Physically connect to the device using a USB cable and authorize ADB usage on the device by going to **Device > Settings**.
 Once ADB usage is authorized, the following command will retrieve the names of all the package names:

-*adb shell pm list packages*
+***adb shell pm list packages***

 ADB will return a list of all the apps running on the device:

 ![Groups](./assets/NewConsole/ADBCommands.png)

-You can also view the package names for any apps installed on a device by viewing the device’s details and selecting Apps.
+You can also view the package names for any apps installed on a device by viewing the [device’s details and selecting Apps](./console.md#devices).
 The package name for each app is displayed in the resulting list view.

 ### OS Updates

-The OS Updates section enables you to push operating-system updates to all the devices in the group that run Esper Enhanced Android.
+The **OS Updates** section enables you to push operating-system updates to all the devices in the group that run Esper Enhanced Android.

 ![Groups](./assets/NewConsole/GroupOSUpdates.png)